 Key Takeaway: “Distributed Ledger Technology (DLT) is good for recording asset ownership, automating business agreements, and providing transparency.”

 Why use DLT?
-DLT is useful for a lot of things, and it can be tricky to define in simple terms without giving a technical definition.
+DLT is useful for many things, and it can be tricky to define it in simple terms without giving a technical definition.
 There’s also a risk of oversimplification.
-How would you answer the question “What is a database good for?”
+How would you answer the question, “What is a database good for?”
 Let’s give it a go:

 One of the fundamental properties of modern computing is that data is very easy to duplicate.
 The ability to copy and transmit information with stunningly low cost and high reliability was the very innovation that ushered in the information age.
-This, however, generated a side-effect: when digitising something of value (an asset), the digital representation of the asset is also now able to be easily copied and transmitted.
+However, this generated a side-effect: when digitising something of value (an asset), the digital representation of the asset can also now be easily copied and transmitted.

 Here’s an explanation on how to manage digital assets:

-Consider a ‘digital’ asset being an entry on a database representing $1 million.
+Consider a ‘digital’ asset to be an entry on a database representing $1 million.